What Are SBA 7(a) Loans?

 How do I apply for an SBA loan?

-1. Make sure your business is eligibleContacting one of our experienced small business bankers is a great place to start.
-We can talk you through eligibility requirements and help determine the best type of SBA loan structure for your business.
-Lenders and loan programs each have unique eligibility requirements, but there are some things that are standard; you must be a for-profit business operating in the United States with the ability to repay the loan.
+1. Make Sure Your Business is EligibleVisiting our SBA loan comparison chart is a great place to start.
+You can explore eligibility requirements and help determine the best type of SBA loan structure for your business.
+Lenders and loan programs each have unique program requirements, but some things that are standard: you must be a for-profit business operating in the United States with the ability to repay the loan.

 The SBA helps small businesses get loans that otherwise wouldn’t be available to them.
-At SouthState, we have experienced, local small business bankers who will spend time with you to talk about your business plans and financial goals.
+At SouthState, we have flexible SBA lending options to help you grow your business and reach your financial goals.
 Our experts will work to secure your business the funds needed and explore alternative options if necessary.

 About the Author, Jessica Michener: Jessica Michener is the Director of SBA 7a Small Loans at SouthState Bank.
 She worked in Credit Administration for 15 years; she began her career as a credit analyst and then grew to manage a team of commercial loan underwriters.
 When the pandemic hit, she assumed a leadership role in the bank’s Paycheck Protection Program (PPP) efforts, which opened the door to SBA lending.
 After PPP, she led the charge to start the bank’s SBA 7a small loan department.